SanityLacking/DataStreamer/README.md

 **DataStreamer** This project is the python wrapper project that encompasses the entire application.
     *DataStreamer.py* the main python file for the application.
 Run this file to begin the application outside of visual studio.
+    **DataStreamer/Datasets** the folder where we can load our dataset csv from.
+Currently it only contains the kdd99 dataset for testing with.
 **DataStreamerCpp** This is the cpp files for the application that are called by the python wrapper to perform the actual processing.
     *Module.cpp* the main file for this project, contains the cpp class that all the work is done through.